carlog1566/Portfolio-Website/README.md

 # 🌐 Personal Portfolio Website
 **A modern, responsive personal portfolio website showcasing my projects, skills, and experience.
-Designed to highlight my work as a developer and provide an easy way for people to learn about me, view my projects, and contact me.**
+Designed to highlight my work as an aspiring software engineer and provide an easy way for people to learn about me, view my projects, and contact me.**
 ## 🛠️ Tech Stack
 - HTML5 – Structure
 - CSS3 – Styling